Marketing a book is not the same as marketing other products.

 5. Stay Organized When You Market Your Book

 It can be overwhelming when you are trying to market your book because you have your hand in so many fires at once.

-You may give out three free copies this week, plug your book on your social media next week, and write about your press release on your website the day after.
+You may give out three free copies this week, plug your book by posting your book cover on your social media next week, and write about your press release on your website the day after.

 When you market your book, you must have several different marketing strategies working for you at once, but organization is key here.

 6. Consider The Cost and Budget